 ‘Still in thrall to punk, the NME and Melody Maker couldn’t work out what to make of this coiffed pop singer – the offspring of (in their view) the decidedly naff 60s pop star Marty Wilde, who happened to be co-writing all of her singles.’

-Not world changing—agreed—but nonetheless, as someone who’s tried unsuccessfully on Facebook to get the BBC’s attention re other articles in the past, a small example of Twitter’s superior Social Media reach.
+In the past I’ve tried unsuccessfully on Facebook to get the BBC’s attention re other articles; so for my money at least, a small example of Twitter’s superior Social Media reach.

 N. P. Ryan.